-Taxi drivers are required by law to run the meter.
 If the driver is offering you a fixed rate which would ordinarily be covered by the meter.
-He is unlikely to be offering you a deal when he could make the same or more money using the meter.
+He may be offering you a deal, or he may not be.

 For routine trips within the city, insist that the driver run the meter, and make sure he turns it on.
-If he says it is broken, then he shouldn't be driving the taxi.
-If he finds that you aren't going to go and then says the meter is working, still don't go.
-He's already tried to scam you once, so he'll probably just try one of the other methods instead.
+If he says it is broken, then don't go with him.
+Offering a fixed price for what should be a routine, short trip is a good sign that the driver is trying to scam you.

-Generally, you should only take a taxi off-meter for regular routes to nearby out-of-town tourist sites.
+You should only take a taxi off-meter for trips to nearby out-of-town tourist sites.
 These routes will have regular prices posted on a sign at the taxi stand or in the taxi itself.
 In this case, a taxi can actually be a better option if you have a small group and consider the cost of a rental car, petrol, and the hassle involved otherwise.
-In fact, some taxi drivers will even wait for you while you explore a local sight, then bring you back to city center when you're finished.
+In fact, the taxi drivers will even wait for you while you explore a local sight, then bring you back to city center when you're finished.